 Which theoretical subjects/concepts are involved with your project?
 How it is useful to your project?

+The theoretical subject are a secret life of plants and Plant symmetric: A phylogenetic approach.
+With help of this subject, we have information about trees and plants name, their origin and their benefits.

 Which software/design tool/Skills you have learned/applied during the project?
 Explain the features of it.

+During the project we learned software such as visual studio and android studio.
+In visual

+Studio we learned common languages like c, java and python.

+In Android studio we learned how to create mobile app using it.

 Explain the prototype/model prepared by the student/team.

+In prototype, first page is about identify page where user can identify or upload image via

+Gallery.

+In profile page user can sign in or login and retrieve their data.

+In save page user can save information in favorite list.

+In search page user search any plant by it’s name.

 What are the materials, technology, things have utilized to make the prototype/model?

+Laptop, Microsoft word, Microsoft PowerPoint and smartphone. this materials and technology we are utilized to make prototype.

 How many Iterations have you done to reach final solution?
 Explain modification/revise parameters/characteristics for each iteration.

+one iteration is occurs during this project is image quality is good.

+for this solution we suggest user to take photo to right distance and angle.

 What is the scope of the project?
 How you are planning to implement it in future?

+The scope of project is provide a various type of plant information . you can identify your

+Plant and gate its information properly.
+This app save your time and give all information in

+Minimum time duration

 SUGESTIONS BY EVALUATOR: